EpiPen Costs and Alternatives: What Are Your Best Options?

 - Pale or red skin color

 How Much Does an EpiPen Cost?

-One brand name EpiPen or EpiPen Jr. package (which contains 2 auto-injectors) will cost roughly $650 if you are paying cash, although pharmacy coupons or manufacturers discounts may lower the price.
-It may be worthwhile to check with your insurance company before you get your prescription to find out what epinephrine product is covered.
+One brand name EpiPen or EpiPen Jr. package (which contains 2 auto-injectors) will cost roughly $650-$700 if you are paying cash, although pharmacy coupons or manufacturers discounts may lower the price.
+It may be worthwhile to check with your insurance company before you get your prescription to find out which epinephrine product is covered.

 Mylan has released an authorized generic version of the EpiPen, which is the same drug and device without the EpiPen brand name.
 Using online coupons, consumers can get the authorized generic epinephrine auto-injector two pack from $150 to over $300 at some pharmacies; again it’s worth checking around if you are a cash customer.
 Some patients may be eligible for EpiPen or authorized generic discounts or co-pay coupon cards through Mylan and the EpiPen website.

 Is There a Generic for EpiPen?